gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/03_branching/02_branching.md

    - Edit the file to make the fix,
    - push to the remote repository.

+## Note

+In the next step we will learn how to merge the changes into another branch.

 ## Additional Resources

 - [Git Official Documentation: Branches](https://git-scm.com/docs/git-branch)